sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 3. Now go back to the **Monitoring** tab and you should see that your app started an instance of your process.

     And if it is over 1000 for the total, it will set off the approval form.
+You will see your order ID in the title.

     ![Process triggered](run2.png)